 No, I wish.
-In the game industry, you don't get to pick to make any game that you like... publishers sink millions into game development, and usually won't fund anything unless they believe it will sell.
-That is why you see the same games over and over.
+In the game industry, you don't get to pick to make any game that you like... publishers and usually won't fund anything unless see the same games over and over.
 If any of you readers are gazillionaires, and want to fund a SteamPunk project, let me know.